MSBA Online Admissions Process

 - An applicant’s personal and professional goals and how they align with our program’s capabilities.

-- Working professionals with a minimum of two years of postgraduate, professional work experience beyond the completion of their bachelor’s degree.
-We will consider applicants who are non-traditional students who have completed their undergraduate degree as an adult with significant professional experience.
-Non-traditional applicants may include military officers, religious servants, etc.
+- Be currently employed.
+Postgraduate, professional work experience is desired but not required of applicants.
+(We will consider applicants who are non-traditional students who have completed their undergraduate degree as an adult and have significant professional experience prior to completing their bachelor’s degree.
+Non-traditional applicants may include military officers, religious servants, etc.)

-- Applicants who have demonstrated a strong aptitude for complex quantitative analysis.
-All applicants are required to have taken both Calculus and Statistics, and should include coursework that covers Statistical Methods, Regression Analysis, Probability and Distribution Theory, Statistical Inference and Regression, Discrete Math, and Linear Algebra.
-(The Admissions Committee is seeking applicants who have earned a B or better in these topics)
+- Demonstrated, strong aptitude for complex quantitative analysis through previous coursework.
+Preference will be given to applicants who have taken both Calculus and Statistics.
+Other coursework could include Statistical Methods, Regression Analysis, Probability and Distribution Theory, Statistical Inference and Regression, Discrete Math, and Linear Algebra.
+(The Admissions Committee is seeking applicants who have earned a B or better in these topics.)

-- Preference given to those applicants who have experience with one or more coding languages.
-Note: students are welcome to access these skills through a number of free or low-cost online resources
+- Preference is given to applicants who have experience with one or more coding languages.
+Note: students are welcome to access these skills through a number of free or low-cost online resources.

-We require all applicants we are considering offering admission to complete an interview with a member of the Admissions Committee.
+Prior to receiving an admission decision, we require that all applicants complete an individual interview with a member of our Admissions Committee.
 Interviews are by invitation only.
-Once an application is completed, we begin reviewing your application and will contact you regarding an interview.
+Once an application is complete, it will be reviewed and we will contact you regarding an interview.

-Before you start the application process, we encourage you to check the program eligibility standards shown to verify that you meet the minimum qualifications.
-Wake Forest does not refund the application fee for a submitted application, regardless of whether a candidate meets the program eligibility.
+Please Note: Before you submit your application, we encourage you to check the program eligibility criteria to verify that you meet the minimum qualifications.
+Wake Forest does not refund the application fee for a submitted application.
+If you have any questions about your eligibility and want to discuss your qualifications, please call John Montana at (336) 758-5025.

 Rolling Admissions Process